 Pakistan Conference Calls

-located in various countries such as Pakistan, India, China, the United States and any other countries where you
+with participants located in various countries such as Pakistan, India, China, the United States and any other

-A specialized service is required to connect all of these participants while also allowing each individual to dial
+aitelephone's specialized service connects all of your call participants together while enabling each individual

 Initiate and host international conference

-for India, another for China guests, and another for the United States (and any other countries where you have
+another toll free number for China guests, and another for the United States (plus any other countries where you

 Each participant benefits by dialing toll free (no cost to them) and by not having to deal with a foreign dialing